How To Know If A Number Is Divisible By 4

 Comprehensive Overview

 The divisibility rule for 4 states that a number is divisible by 4 if its last two digits are divisible by 4.
-This means that if the number formed by the last two digits of a given number can be divided by 4 without any remainder, then the entire number is divisible by 4.
-For example, consider the number 1236.
+Day to day, this means that if the number formed by the last two digits of a given number can be divided by 4 without any remainder, then the entire number is divisible by 4.
+In real terms, for example, consider the number 1236.
 The last two digits are 36, and since 36 is divisible by 4 (36 ÷ 4 = 9), the entire number 1236 is also divisible by 4.

 The Mathematical Foundation